greenhas/spg_website/content/Work/2021-09-16-Unsatisfied-with.md

 ---
 date: 2021-09-16T08:36:01-04:00
+title: ""
+tags: ["micro","Work"]
+---
-title: "Unsatisfied with the Intro to Data Science textbook I’ve inherited.
+Unsatisfied with the Intro to Data Science textbook I’ve inherited.
 Fortunately, an earlier version is Creative Commons-licensed, as are some other fantastic resources.
-Guess who’s going to remix himself a new textbook for next Fall!"
+Guess who’s going to remix himself a new textbook for next Fall!
-tags: ["micro"]
----